You are watching a preview. Go Premium to access the full video: Main features of the ribs.

 Hello everyone!
 This is Joao from Kenhub, and on this anatomy tutorial, we are going to be looking at the ribs and costal cartilages.
 We will cover the structure and major landmarks of ribs.
-We will start by looking at the overall anatomy of the ribs – that is, their location and organization in the body and the three different types of ribs.
+We will start by looking at the overall anatomy of the ribs – that is, their location and organization in the body and the two different types of ribs, including true ribs, and false ribs.
 Next, we will look at the bony landmarks found on all ribs and then examine the landmarks that can be found on only a few specific ribs.
+We'll then look at the joints of the ribs and then the floating ribs which are a subtype of the false ribs.
 Once we know our way around the ribs in the thorax, we'll look at what happens when something goes wrong with the ribs.

 Now, ribs are part of the axial skeletal which is made up of the skull, spine, ribs, sternum, and sacrum.
 Ribs are long.
 They are thin bones that make up the thoracic cage.
 The rib cage protects vital organs found in the thorax like your heart and lungs.
 It also provides attachments for some of the muscles that move your arms and help you breathe.

 Now, let's look at the types of ribs that we can find in the human body including true ribs, false ribs and floating ribs.
 We'll start by looking at the rib cage from the front to see the costal cartilages.
 Now, this is an image of the rib cage from the front.
-The sternum is highlighted in green and ribs are classified into three groups by how they attach to the sternum.
+The sternum is highlighted in green and ribs are classified into two groups by how they attach to the sternum.
 The first seven pairs of ribs are what we call true ribs, and true ribs attach directly to the sternum through costal cartilage.
-Ribs eight, nine and ten are called then false ribs.
+Ribs eight through twelve are called false ribs.
 They also attach to the sternum but not directly.
 Instead, they attach to the costal cartilage of the true ribs.
 Note that the true and false ribs have a flat sternal end to accommodate the costal cartilage.
 The cartilage forms the joint between the rib and the sternum.
-Finally, ribs eleven and twelve are called floating ribs.
-Floating ribs do not attach to the sternum at all.
+Finally, the last two false ribs, ribs eleven and twelve do not attach to the sternum at all.
+These are called floating ribs and are considered a subsection of the false ribs.
 You can only see small part of them from this perspective because the floating ribs do not pass all the way around the body.

 Now this is an image of four ribs from different levels of the thoracic cage.
-This is the first rib, this is the second one, this is a true rib from somewhere between the third and tenth ribs, and this is the eleventh rib.
+This is the first rib, this is the second one, this is a true rib, and this is the eleventh rib.
 Although there are some exceptions, most ribs have the same bony landmarks.
 Let's go over some of the landmarks you would see on a typical rib and then we'll look at some special features seen only on a couple of ribs.

 To start, the head of the rib is the part closes to the spine.
 All ribs have a head with a surface to articulate or form a joint with the vertebral body next to it.
 If we move a little further out, we reach this part here which is the neck of the rib.
 It is a slightly longer region between the head and angle of the rib.
 In this image, we have highlighted it in green.
 The neck has more surfaces for attaching the vertebrae to the ribs which we call articular tubercles.